karannewatia/Mycelium/crypto/code/python_version/README.md

 - `python addition_test.py`

 To test the time taken for 10 ciphertext-ciphertext multiplications (needed for user computation):
-- `python multiplication_test.py`
+- `python multiplication_test.py` (this will take around 20 minutes)

 To test the time taken to perform a relinearization operation to convert a size-12 ciphertext to a size-2 ciphertext (needed for aggregator computation):
-- `python relin_test.py`
+- `python relin_test.py` (this will take around 90 minutes)

 The costs we got when benchmarking on our machine are in `crypto_costs.txt`.
-Times may vary slightly based on machine resources.
+Times may vary slightly based on machine resources and due to the randomization involved in the FHE implementation.

 To play around with the FHE implementation:
 - change the variables (lgP, lgM, lgN, l) in `input_gen.py` as needed